Wherever we are, we are not far from another life in motion.

 The Psychology of Milk

 The calf in this picture was born the day before.
 On dairies, female calves are removed from their mothers after one to two days, after receiving colostrum, and placed in weaning huts where they will receive a powder formula while their mothers' milk is delivered to humans.
-Male calves cannot be part of dairy operations, so after they are removed from their mothers they are slaughtered and then used for products like calfskin gloves and meat.
-It's interesting that most humans are repulsed by the idea of drinking the breast milk of their own species into adulthood, but enthusiastic about drinking bovine milk.
+Male calves cannot be part of dairy operations, so after they are removed from their mothers they are typically slaughtered.

 This is a Wisconsin dairy photographed from the highway.
 The white boxes in front are the weaning huts for 1-2 day old calves permanently separated from their mothers.
 Mothers are inseminated every 11 months so that they will bear another calf, who will again be removed, and continue producing milk for human products.

 This is a view inside a hut where this female calf will receive formula until she is old enough to join a herd.
 Male calves cannot stay on a dairy, so they are trucked away for slaughter.